zjunlp/EasyEdit/examples/InstructEdit.md

 # 🎉 Acknowledgement

-We would like to exprees our sincere gratitude to the excellent work [MEND](https://github.com/eric-mitchell/mend).
+We would like to express our sincere gratitude to the excellent work [MEND](https://github.com/eric-mitchell/mend).

 # 📖 Citation